 AnTriEx and ViTriEx

-AnTriEx and ViTriex are tools for simulation exercises in mass casualty scenarios.
-They are based on real situations and allows for participants to immerse themselves in realistic exercises that practice decision-making, prioritisation, organisation and much more.
-AnTriEx is an analogue tool where exercises are carried out in person and ViTriEx is a virtual tool that allows participants to conduct exercises digitally
+AnTriEx and ViTriex are tools for simulation exercises of mass casualty scenarios.
+They are based on real events and allows participants to immerse themselves in realistic exercises that practice decision-making, prioritisation, organisation, and much more.
+AnTriEx is an analogue tool where the exercise is carried out onsite and in person, whereas ViTriEx is a virtual tool that allows participants to do exercise remotely digitally.

 What is AnTriEx?